Wentzville, Missouri: History

-Musician George Thorogood wrote the song "Back to Wentzville", the first track of his 1982 album Bad to the Bone, for rock pioneer Chuck Berry who had a home in the area.
+Musician George Thorogood wrote the song "Back to Wentzville", the first track of his 1982 album Bad to the Bone, for rock pioneer Chuck Berry, who had a home in the area.

 The Wentzville Tobacco Company Factory was listed on the National Register of Historic Places in 1990.

 One of the 13 U.S. service members killed in the 2021 Kabul airport attack was from Wentzville.

 Geography

-According to the United States Census Bureau, the city has a total area of 19.98 sqmi, of which 19.96 sqmi is land and 0.02 sqmi is water.
+According to the United States Census Bureau, the city has an area of 19.98 sqmi, of which 19.96 sqmi is land and 0.02 sqmi is water.